mikedidomizio/fix-chrome-missing-application-errors/teams/README.md

 cd "./Profile 1"
 ```

 3b.
-If you want to be specific about which Google Chrome profile you are modifying, check for the "email" inside the `Preferences` file
+If you want to be specific about which Google Chrome profile you are modifying, check for the "email" inside the `Preferences` file inside the profile.
+If it's not the correct profile, go to the parent directory and check a different profile.

 4. Modify the `Preferences` file removing the following: